winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Production branch environment url structure is: `https://<gh-repository>-<production-branch-name>.wing.cloud.app`

 #### Preview Environments for Pull Requests
-Upon each creation of a pull request, an automatic comment will be added to the PR and will guide the developer to dedicated preview environments.
-To provide a streamlined process for updating a pull request preview environment, each PR code changes will redeploy the preview environment and also will:
+Upon each creation of a pull request an automatic comment will be added to the PR and will guide the developer to dedicated preview environments. provide a streamlined process for updating a pull request preview environment, each PR code changes will redeploy the preview environment and also will:
 1. provide a real-time build and deployment status updates
 2. each entry point will have a seperated preview environment
 3. ensure a consistent and unique url for each preview environment.
 The url structure: `https://<gh-repository>-<gh-branch>-<pr-number>-<entry-point>.wing.cloud.app`